CVT, LVT, RVT: how the credential moves your pay.

 $19.45/hr

--12%Working as a vet tech without passing the VTNE or obtaining state licensure.
-Some states allow this under veterinarian supervision, others do not.
+-12%Working as a vet tech without passing the VTNE or holding state licensure.
+Permitted in some states under direct DVM supervision; banned outright in others.

 $45,980